AYehia0/AYehia0.github.io/content/posts/can_you_hack_it/index.md

 As we can see, running the ransomware on that file modified it and it's compressed file of type `bz2`.
 To find the flag, just extract it and cat the `flag.txt`.

 #### XOR
+Another interesting question, XOR is always challenging to work with, this time it's kinda different as I didn't want to write code lol.
+That's why I used [dcode](https://www.dcode.fr/xor-cipher) as we also know the length of the key and we need to find that key.

+{{< image src="dcode_clues.png" caption="That's a clue!" >}}

+I asked chatGPT since AI is really good finding patterns, and here is what I got:
+- AI answer : `"It has been discovered that Cj+ provides remarkable facilities"`

+With quick googling : I found this [wiki](https://en.uncyclopedia.co/wiki/C%2B%2B#Code_Example):

+{{< image src="c++_quote.png" caption="That's a clue!" >}}

+We have the decoded message now : `It has been discovered that C++ provides a remarkable facility for concealing the trivial details of a program...`

+Finally I used [this](https://github.com/hellman/xortool) to get the key ! (as far as I remember lol)